jtorral/DockerPgHa/README.md

 2. pg2 nodes would be prioritized to net2
 3. pg3 nodes would be prioritized to net3

-Additional data centers woudl loop around net1 through 3.
+Additional data centers woud loop around net1 through 3.
 Feel free to modify the genCompose script and add additional networks and change the priority logic.

 The script adds **depends_on** sections to the postgres and pgbackrest service.